Xilinx/Vitis_Libraries/docs/src/guide/eval/dynamic_eval.rst

 |          | C4           | 64 bit |
 +----------+--------------+--------+

-To automatically generating its configuration, please refer to the software API defined in ``sw_api`` folder.
+To automatically generate its configuration, please refer to the test case in ``L3/tests/sw/dynamic_alu_host/test.cpp`` To manually generate configuration, please refer to built-in docs in ``L1/include/hw/xf_database/dynamic_eval.hpp``